-All forms of psilocybin are illegal to possess, sell, cultivate and use.
+All forms of psilocybin are illegal to possess, sell, cultivate, and use.

-All forms of psilocybin are illegal to possess, sell, cultivate and use.
+All forms of psilocybin are illegal to possess, sell, cultivate, and use.

-Information is unclear about psilocybin’s legal status in Turkey, but can be assumed to be highly prohibited.
+Information is unclear about psilocybin’s legal status in Turkey, but it can be assumed to be highly prohibited.

 Prior to 2005, fresh psilocybin mushrooms were entirely legal in the UK.
 However, since then they have been specifically prohibited by section 21 of the Drugs Act.

 These countries have not agreed to the Vienna Convention, and as such have no obligation to make psilocybin illegal.
-They appear to have no laws on psilocybin cultivation and possession, but we haven’t been able to find any solid confirmation:
+They appear to have no laws on psilocybin cultivation and possession, but we haven’t been able to find any solid confirmation.

 If you want to get your hands on psilocybin mushrooms, there are several options.
-You can find out if you can legally grow psilocybin mushrooms your country.
+You can find out if you can legally grow psilocybin mushrooms in your country.
 Perhaps you can pick wild psilocybin mushrooms and keep them for personal use.
-Or you can travel to somewhere with a more sensible drug policy.
+Or you can travel somewhere with a more sensible drug policy.

-Despite the heavy restrictions on access to these healing plants, it’s still possible to find them.
+Despite the heavy restrictions on access to these healing fungi, it’s still possible to find them.
 As the evidence of the healing benefits of psilocybin grows, we expect to see more countries relax their prohibitive stances.

-Until then, obey the laws of your country, campaign for change, and – if necessary – go on a shroom vacation or two!
+Until then, obey the laws of your country, campaign for change, and if necessary, go on a shroom vacation or two!